Co-Occurring Substance Abuse and Anxiety

 Research indicates that the development of an anxiety disorder is a result of both genetic and environmental factors.
 Those with a family history of anxiety or other mental health conditions may be more likely to develop an anxiety disorder.
-A lack of certain endorphins in the brain can cause an increase in feelings of anxiety.
+A lack of certain endorphins in the brain can also cause an increase in feelings of anxiety.
 Children who were exposed to stressful or negative events early in life may develop anxiety, especially if they displayed traits of extreme shyness or had parents that placed a lot of pressure on them.
 Certain medical conditions such as thyroid problems or heart arrhythmias can also cause anxiety.

 Studies have also indicated that substance abuse and addiction actually increase anxiety despite the fact that people turn to substances oftentimes to reduce their symptoms.
 As a person introduces alcohol or drugs to reduce anxiety, the idea is reinforced that increased anxiety will result in increased use of the drug to produce those feel-good endorphins the brain so desperately wants.